tudelft3d/val3dity/data/poly/README.txt

   * unit cube with a intersecting rings in top face
   * invalid

+# cube32
+  * unit cube with a polygon with interior disconnected in top face
+  * invalid

+# cube33
+  * unit cube with a polygon with nested rings in top face
+  * invalid

 # duplicates
   * cube with one duplicate vertex (repeated in a ring)
+  * invalid

+# toofewpts
+  * cube with top face having only 2 points
+  * invalid

+# toofewpolys
+  * cube with only 3 surfaces
   * invalid

 # p1e-?